Saint Fiacre: Name

 St. Fiacre window, Church of the Good Shepherd (Rosemont, Pennsylvania).

 Fiachra is an ancient pre-Christian, Irish name.
 It has been interpreted to denote "battle king" or to derive from fiach ("raven").
 The name is found in ancient Irish folklore and stories such as the Children of Lir.

-The appellation "of Breuil" can in present times be misleading: the site of the hermitage, garden, oratory, and hospice of Fiacre was in the place denominated "Brogillum" in ancient times and later renamed "Breuil", forming his epithet.
-However, Breuil was then again renamed "Saint-Fiacre" in his honor, which is the name of the present commune on the same site, in the Department of Seine-et-Marne, France.
-The commune of Breuil, Department of Marne, France is located far from and is not the same as the commune of Saint-Fiacre (formerly named "Breuil"), although the two communes probably were both in the ancient French Province of Brie, which adds to the confusion.
+The appellation "of Breuil" can in present times be misleading: the site of the hermitage, garden, oratory, and hospice of Fiacre was in an unattested *Brogilum in Medieval Latin, whose Gallo-Roman form had regularly evolved into Breuil and Breil (Monasterium quod dicitur Breilum, tribus distans millibus ab urbe Meldis, 11th century in Vita S. Faronis), forming his epithet.
+However, Breuil was then renamed Saint-Fiacre in his honor, which is the name of the present commune on the same site, in the Department of Seine-et-Marne, Île-de-France.
+The commune of Breuil-sur-Vesle (Department of Marne, Broilum 847-857), France is located quite far from and is not the same as the commune of Saint-Fiacre (formerly named Breuil), although the two communes probably were both in the ancient French Province of Brie, which adds to the confusion.